kgeis/xgboost/doc/treemethod.rst

 1. ``Prune``: It prunes the existing trees.  ``prune`` is usually used as part of other tree methods.
 To use pruner independently, one needs to set the process type to update
    by: ``{"process_type": "update", "updater": "prune"}``.
-With this set of parameters, during trianing, XGBOost will prune the existing trees according to 2 parameters ``min_split_loss (gamma)`` and ``max_depth``.
+With this set of parameters, during training, XGBoost will prune the existing trees according to 2 parameters ``min_split_loss (gamma)`` and ``max_depth``.

 2. ``Refresh``: Refresh the statistic of built trees on a new training dataset.
 Like the